Sunveg/DataQuest/README.md

+Won the 3rd place in DataQuest2.0 on kaggle
 Notebook for DataQuest-2.0 in-class competition hosted by PASC (PICT ACM Student Chapter).
 In collab with <a href="https://github.com/patilurjit">Urjit Patil<a>

 # Problem statement: